 Coffee, Connection and Community Well-being Circles (3Cs Well-being Circles)

 The 3Cs event series aims to provide an informal space for Mason faculty to connect and discuss well-being topics, in an effort to address the isolation and challenges of the pandemic.
-Held monthly in spring 2021, 3Cs events are one-hour sessions via Zoom (Mason authentication required).
-The upcoming spring events are:
+Held monthly in spring 2021, 3Cs events were virtual one-hour sessions.
+Please check back for more information or contact Faculty Affairs with questions.

-Facilitated by Mason faculty, staff and students from the Fairfax, Arlington and Sci Tech campuses, these 20-30 min. daily mindfulness sessions are held at noon Monday - Friday via Zoom.
+Facilitated by Mason faculty, staff and students from the Fairfax, Arlington and Sci Tech campuses, these 20-30 min. daily mindfulness sessions are held at noon Tuesday Wednesday and Thursday in the summer via Zoom.
 Visit https://go.gmu.edu/MindfulMason to join any session!

 For more information on the mindfulness sessions, contact Millie Rivera, Director of Faculty Diversity, Inclusion and Well-Being, at email@example.com or Katie Clare, University Life and Center for the Advancement of Well-Being at firstname.lastname@example.org.